PatrickSunico/artist-theme-redesign/readme.md

 ### Disclaimer

-I do not own the assets used here by the list of this creative people, Go ahead check them out and leave a like.
+I do not own the assets used here by the list of this group of creative people, Go ahead check them out and leave a like.
 Thank you

 #### Artist Theme Credits